-In the post-war period, it was decided to rebuild it together with other important monuments of the city lost during the Second World War.
-For the reconstruction project, the architect Piero Gazzola collaborated with the engineer Alberto Minghetti for the technical part and the architect Libero Cecchini for the artistic part.
+In the post-war period, the Municipality of Verona decided to rebuild it together with other important monuments lost during the Second World War.
+For the reconstruction project, the architect Piero Gazzola collaborated with the engineer Alberto Minghetti for the technical part and with the architect Libero Cecchini for the artistic part.

-The work began at the end of 1945, when the riverbed of the Adige was cleaned of rubble, while in the second phase, began in 1949, the new stone blocks were relocated to their original position, thanks to the photographic documentation of the bridge.
+The work began at the end of 1945, when the riverbed of the Adige was cleaned of rubble.
+In the second phase, began in 1949, the new stone blocks were relocated to their original position, thanks to the photographic documentation of the bridge.
 The reconstruction work was completed on July 20, 1951.

-The bridge, belonging to the complex of Castelvecchio, appears to be a daring work for the period in which it was built, with the right arch having a light of 48.69 meters, while the two smaller arches have lights of 29.15 and 24 meters.
+The bridge, belonging to the complex of Castelvecchio, appears to be a daring work for the period in which it was built, with the right arch having a light of 48.69 meters.
+The two smaller arches have spans of 29.15 and 24 meters, respectively.